What is Peer-to-Peer Lending and Why Do Businesses Use It?

 What’s the difference between peer-to-peer lending and crowdfunding?

-Alternatives to peer-to-peer lending?
+What are the alternatives to peer-to-peer lending?

 About iwoca